willow-ahrens/symmetry-benchmarks/README.md

 # Evaluation and expected result

-You should expect to see similar results to the paper, notably SpMV (Figure 5), SYPRD (Figure 6), TTM (Figure 7), and MTTKRP (Figure 8).
+You should expect to see similar results to the paper, notably SSYMV (Figure 5), SYPRD (Figure 6), TTM (Figure 7), and MTTKRP (Figure 8).
 We expect that the more dramatic speedups will be seen in the MTTKRP benchmarks, as the compiler is able to exploit the most symmetry in 5-dimensional kernels.
 Note that we have reduced the size of the tensors in TTM and MTTKRP to keep the